Sustainability

 • Increase in operating expenses

-• Step up assessments of climate trends in CHC's operating locations and refine resource allocation and response planning
+• Step up assessments of climate trends in CHC's

-• Bolster research on emerging building materials, as well as enhance performance verification and assessment
+• Bolster research on emerging building

-• Design and construction of green buildings
+• Design and construction

-• Construction of resilient infrastructure
+• Construction of resilient

-• Increase use of reclaimed water and renewable energy
+• Increase use of reclaimed

-2022 Climate Risk Related Indicators
+2023 Climate Risk Related Key Indicators

 IndicatorItems